su1c1n1v/Python_WebScrapping/README.md

 # Python WebScrapping
-A project create using webscreping to extract some information from ine.pt and Azure Storage
+A project create using webscraping to extract some information from ine.pt and Azure Storage